What is counselling?

 - An on-going issue such as anxiety, panic, depression, anger, lack of confidence, a trauma, identity issues or an addiction.
 Living with such difficulties can take it’s toll and it might just seem like the right time to tackle these issues.

-- The problem can be hard to define but there may be a sense that something is just not right or you may be aware that you keep repeating certain patterns of behaviour but are unclear why.
+- Sometimes the problem can be hard to define but there may be a sense that something is just not right or you may be aware that you keep repeating certain patterns of behaviour but are unclear why.

 A trauma can be a specific incident such as a car crash or it may be accumulative such as the result of an abusive childhood.
 If you are often overwhelmed by feelings and find yourself over reacting to certain situations, perhaps angrily or find certain situations very distressing it may be that you are suffering from Post Traumatic Stress or Post Traumatic Stress Disorder.
 It does not mean that you lack self control.
 Trauma is the result of a normal physiological response (fight/flight or freeze mode) to a threat (perceived or real) that has not had the opportunity to be resolved.
 This leaves the sufferer beholden to reactions that they have little control over as the body tries to do its best to protect the individual.
-Grounding techniques can be useful to help the sufferer feel safer and more in control of feelings and can provide an opportunity for traumatic memories to be processed and hence have less of an effect on the individual.
+Counselling can help an individual to feel safer and more connected and provide an opportunity for traumatic memories to be processed and thus minimising their power.

 A word about confidentiality